krisnaw/cool-task/README.md

 ## Documentation

+The API documentation is automatically generated from the code, ensuring that it is always up-to-date with the latest changes.
+This is achieved through a combination of `zod` for schema definition and `@hono/zod-openapi` for generating the OpenAPI specification.

+### How it Works

+1.  **Schema Definition with `zod`**: The data models and API endpoints are defined using `zod` schemas.
+This provides a single source of truth for the data structures used in the application.

+2.  **OpenAPI Specification Generation**: The `@hono/zod-openapi` library is used to automatically generate an OpenAPI specification from the `zod` schemas.
+This specification describes the API endpoints, their parameters, and the data they return.

+3.  **Interactive Documentation**: The generated OpenAPI specification is then served using `@scalar/hono-api-reference`, which provides an interactive API documentation interface.
+This allows developers to explore the API endpoints, view their details, and even try them out directly in the browser.

-The API documentation is generated using `@scalar/hono-api-reference` and is available at the `/doc` endpoint when the application is running.
+The documentation is available at the `/doc` endpoint when the application is running.

 ## Folder Structure